A sharp height estimate for compact hypersurfaces with constant $k$-mean curvature in warped product spaces

 The natural generalization of the mean curvature for an $n$-dimensional hypersurface are the $k$-mean curvatures $H_k$, $k=1,\ldots,n$, that are defined via the elementary symmetric functions of the principal curvatures of the immersion.
 Therefore, it is natural to extend the previous results to the case of constant higher order mean curvature.
-This was done first by Rosenberg in \cite{Rosenberg}, where he proved estimates for the height function of compact hypersurfaces with positive constant $k$-mean curvature $H_k$ embedded either into the Euclidean or the Hyperbolic space.
+This was done first by Rosenberg in \cite{Rosenberg}, where he proved estimates for the height function of compact hypersurfaces with positive constant $k$-mean curvature $H_k$ embedded either into the euclidean or the hyperbolic space.
 Later, the same author and Cheng, \cite{ChengRosenberg}, found height estimates for compact vertical graphs with positive constant $k$-mean curvature in the product manifold $\erre\times\p$ and boundary on a slice, that is, on a submanifold of the form $\p_\tau=\{\tau\}\times\p$ for some $\tau\in\erre$.
+Some of the results in \cite{ChengRosenberg} where later improved by Espinar, G\'alvez and Rosenberg, \cite{EGR}, who proved sharp estimates and horizontal estimates for positive extrinsic curvature surfaces in product manifolds.
 Finally, Al\'ias and Dajczer in \cite{aliasdajczer} gave height estimates in the case of compact hypersurfaces of positive constant mean curvature immersed into general warped product spaces and boundary on a slice, generalizing for $k=1$, the previous results obtained by Cheng and Rosenberg.
 Our aim is to complete the picture described above extending the results of Al\'ias and Dajczer to the case of compact hypersurfaces of constant positive $k$-mean curvature, $2\leq k\leq n$, in warped product spaces.

-We finally observe that, in \cite{ChengRosenberg} height estimates were used to obtain geometric properties of properly embedded hypersurfaces without boundary.
+We finally observe that, in \cite{ChengRosenberg} height estimates were used to obtain topological properties of properly embedded hypersurfaces without boundary.
 More precisely, Cheng and Rosenberg proved that a hypersurface of constant $k$-mean curvature properly embedded in a product $\erre\times\p$, where $\p$ is a compact manifold with non-negative sectional curvature, has at least two ends, or, equivalently, it can not lie in a half-space.
+Furthermore, some topological restrictions using height and horizontal estimates were obtained in \cite{EGR}.

 In this circle of ideas in the last part of this paper, we apply our height estimates in order to prove non-existence results for properly immersed complete hypersurfaces without boundary in pseudo-hyperbolic spaces contained in a half-space.